milmor/LadaGAN-pytorch/README.md

 - This model depends on other files that may be licensed under different open source licenses.
 - LadaGAN uses [Differentiable Augmentation](https://arxiv.org/abs/2006.10738).
 Under BSD 2-Clause "Simplified" License.
 - [FID](https://arxiv.org/abs/1706.08500) evaluation.
+- Currently, the model only supports patch generation.
-- __Due to subtle differences between the TensorFlow 2 and PyTorch implementations, we had to modify the R1 coefficient.__
+- ⚠️ Warning: Due to subtle differences between TensorFlow 2 and PyTorch, we modified the R1 coefficient; adjust it if changing resolution.
 ## To-Do
 - Add bCR
-- Add support for higher resolutions
+- Add generator conv decoder

 ## BibTeX